Augusta National Golf Club: Real estate

-Membership
+Membership and club activities

 Augusta National Golf Club has about 300 members at any given time.
 Membership is strictly by invitation: there is no application process.
 In 2004, USA Today published a list of all the current members.
 Club members are sometimes referred to as "green jackets".

 For decades, the club barred membership to African Americans.
 Co-founder Roberts, who subsequently served as the club's chairman, said, "As long as I'm alive, all the golfers will be white and all the caddies will be black."

 Augusta invited and accepted its first African-American member, television executive Ron Townsend, in 1990 after Shoal Creek Golf and Country Club, an all-white golf club in Alabama, refused membership to African-Americans.
 The club also faced demands that the PGA Championship not be held there because of racist comments by the club's founder.

 In his 2012 pre-Masters press conference, Chairman Billy Payne declined to discuss the club's refusal to admit women.
 He defended the club's position by noting that in 2011, more than 15% of the non-tournament rounds were played by women who were guests or spouses of active members.
 However, on August 20, 2012, Augusta National admitted its first two female members: Condoleezza Rice and Darla Moore.

+Augusta National holds three large annual members-only events: an Opening Party in October, a Governors Party in November, and a Closing Party in the third week of May.
+Additionally, the club hosts a members-only golf tournament called the Jamboree in late March.
+Jamboree winners include Ed Dudley in 1950, and Fred Brand Jr. in 1982.

+Additionally, Augusta is one of five golf clubs that participates in an annual rotating-venue members-only golf tournament known as SCAPS; the other clubs are Seminole Golf Club, Cypress Point Club, Pine Valley Golf Club, and San Francisco Golf Club.